The Crazy Idea That Kickstarted Heroes

 Sure, Neves and Gungaloo faced challenges working for the success of Heroes.
 But what kept them going, aside from their passion, was their support for each other.

-When one felt discouraged, the other encouraged him.
-And vice versa.
+When one felt discouraged, the other encouraged him, and vice versa.
 “We kept pushing and we made it happen,” Gungaloo shared with pride.

 3) Evangelism is not limited to physical space.